SAP-samples/cloud-extension-s4hana-business-process/mission/develop-cap-app/README.md

 ### Create a new application in SAP Business Application Studio

-1. Make sure you have opened your *SAP Cloud Platform Account* and navigate to your *Subaccount*
+1. Make sure you have opened your *SAP BTP Account* and navigate to your *Subaccount*

 2. Open the menu *Subscriptions* and then search for 'Business Application Studio'.
 Click on *Go to Application*.